kieran-mackle/pysagas/README.md

 can do so using [`venv`](https://docs.python.org/3/library/venv.html) or [anaconda](https://www.anaconda.com/).

-2. Install the code in editable mode using the command below.
-Also install all dependencies using the `[all]` command, which includes developer dependencies.
+2. Install the code in editable mode using the command below (run from inside the `pysagas` root directory).
+Also install all dependencies using the `[all]` command, which includes the developer dependencies.

 ```
 pip install -e .[all]